Yashwanth-dev-ops/Face_reco/DOCUMENTATION.md

 -   **Role-Based Access Control (RBAC):** Features distinct dashboards and granular permissions for different user roles (Student, Teacher, Incharge, HOD, Principal, Chairman).
 -   **Comprehensive User Management:** Admins can register users (individually or in bulk via CSV), manage profiles, and control account access with a nuanced blocking system (temporary/permanent).
 -   **Full-Fledged Community Hub:**
     -   **Study Groups:** Students can create, join, and manage public or private (invite-only) study groups.
+Groups can be set as mixed-gender, boys-only, or girls-only to provide comfortable study environments.
     -   **Rich Group Chat:** Includes features like replies, file sharing, polls, audio messages, message deletion (for self/all), and message pinning by group admins.
     -   **Task Management:** Shared to-do lists within groups.
     -   **Notes Exchange:** A platform for students to upload and rate text-based study notes, with AI-powered summarization.